Currajong

 Currajong features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 64.6% of all households, including 22.1% couples with children, 22.5% couples without children, and 17.6% single parent families.
-Non-family households comprise the remaining 35.4%, with lone person households at 31.8% and group households comprising 3.8%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 64.6% of all households, including 22.1% couples with children, 22.5% couples without children, and 17.6% single parent families.
+Non-family households constitute the remaining 35.4%, with lone person households at 31.8% and group households comprising 3.8%.
+The median household size is 2.3 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households